fbpx

 You Need to Know What a TC Does

 Transaction Coordinators play an important role in real estate.
-They assist real estate agents with numerous computer tasks to help home-buyers and sellers complete their residence-switch journey.
+They assist real estate agents with numerous computer tasks to help home-buyers and sellers complete their buying and selling journey.

 Some transaction coordination responsibilities include: